-Practice Supervisors and Practice Assessors will support students in practice for a minimum of 50 hours for V100/V150 programme and minimum of 78 practice hours for V300 programme assessing relevant student competencies, providing evidence of supervision and discussion within the PAD.
+Practice Supervisors and Practice Assessors will support students in practice for a minimum of 78 practice hours for V300 programme assessing relevant student competencies, providing evidence of supervision and discussion within the PAD.
 Within practice students will apply the theoretical clinical knowledge to the conditions for which they will be prescribing on qualification under the supervision of the Practice Supervisor and Practice Assessor.
 They will be shadowing clinical nurse specialists, and a range of non-medical prescribers as well as pharmacists, allied health professionals, medical prescribers acting as Practice Supervisors.
 Practice Supervisors will sign that the student is working towards and the Practice Assessors will sign that a student has achieved the relevant competencies/outcomes identified in the PAD.